What is the process I follow to buy a Nancy's Westies Puppy?

 - We provide a one month health guarantee with each puppy we sale.

 - Our adult dogs are free of genetic disease, to the best of our knowledge.
-We guarantee our puppies to be free of genetic disease for one year.

 Payment